AyushMathpal/Crypto-chroma/README.md

-A fully Responsive React Application that can fetch real-time data of top 100 Crypto-Currencies around the world arranged in the order of their market cap along with a graph that can show trends of the currency value over the past day, month or year.
+A fully Responsive React Application that can fetch real-time data of top 100 Crypto-Currencies around the world arranged in the order of their market cap along with a graph made using ChartJS that can show trends of the crypto-currency value over the past day, month or year.
 UI is designed with the help of Material UI from Google and Bootstrap.

 ## Layout